Employers

 The Difference Between Internships and Residencies

 Internships are generally summer positions for pay if the employer is a for-profit business, or for volunteer experience if the employer is a non-profit or state agency.
 A residency is a work placement for academic credit.
-The law school operates a robust residency program in which an employer and the law school Director of the Legal Residency Program co- supervise a student for a semester during which the student gains practical experience while working for the employer for academic credit.
+The law school operates a robust residency program in which an employer and the law school Director of the Legal Residency Program co-supervise a student for a semester.
+The Legal Residency provides the student with practical experience and academic credit while working for the employer.
 A residency may be paid or unpaid.
 We offer residencies only during the fall and spring semesters.
 Because ABA rules govern residency programs at all accredited law schools, a student or employer may not arrange a residency independently.
-All residencies must be approved by Professor Kara Simard, the Interim Director of Legal Residencies.
+All residencies must be approved by Professor Kara Simard, the Director of Legal Residencies.
 She may be reached at kara.simard@law.unh.edu or 603-513-5195.

 Additional Opportunities to Engage with Law Students

-Participate on a panel for the 1L Introduction to the Legal Profession class, Review draft resumes with students to improve content and appearance, volunteer for the Mock Interview Round Robin, help with a community service project, attend a networking event, or sponsor a gathering at your office.
+Participate on a panel for the 1L Introduction to the Legal Profession class, volunteer for the Mock Interview Round Robin, help with a community service project, attend a networking event, or sponsor a gathering at your office.
 For information about any of these opportunities, please contact career.services@law.unh.edu.

 Contact Us